Fernandina Island: Volcanic history

 Fernandina Island during the April 2009 eruption as seen from space.
 Isla Isabela can also be seen to the east (right).

 Eruptions of La Cumbre have been recorded in 1825, 2009, 2018, 2020 and 2024.
 It is one of the most active volcanoes in the Galápagos chain.

+2026 activity

+On January 8, 2026 the Galapagos National Park reported that seismic activity has increased over the past week.
+Scientists are unsure if this will lead to an eruption, but note that it isn't out of the question that a near term eruption might take place.